dsj320/DeepfakesAdvTrack-Spring2025/detection/README.md

 3. Download the dataset

 Please refer to [Google Drive](https://drive.google.com/drive/folders/1JflHqhR4_YX_rFrEcqR56XYzFOpR_vGa?lfhs=2).
 - Training set: CelebDF-v2-training ([access require](https://github.com/yuezunli/celeb-deepfakeforensics)).
 The use of CelebDF-v1/v2 val/test set is forbidden.
-If you use the data from other sources for training, you should declare it in your final cource report.
+If you use the data from other sources for training, you should declare it in your final course report.
 - Validation set: UCAS_AISA-val.
 The labels are included.
 - Test set 1: UCAS_AISA-test1.
 No label is given.
 - Test set 2: UCAS_AISA-test2.
 It includes the images collected from Deepfake Generation and will be released at the last week of the practice.